syncfusion-content/blazor-docs/blazor/chart/chart-print.md

 ![Printing in Blazor Chart](images/getting-started/blazor-chart-printing.png)

-### Print all our chart component
+### Print Multiple Chart

-The `PrintAsync` method can be used to print a rendered multiple Charts directly from the browser.
+The `PrintAsync` method can be used to print all our Chart component rendered directly from the browser by passing the element reference of the parent for all the chart component.

 ```cshtml